howerj/liblisp/doc/plan.md

 The steps and sections I need to work on are:

+### Add config file

+A simple configuration file would be nice, named *config.lsp* or something, it would be easy enough to do given the already available parser/evaluator.

 ### Text processing primitives and file I/O

 I would like to make file I/O and text processing easy like they are in perl,